mjulialobo/Launchbase-All-Projects/README.md

 <h3 align="center">
  Launchbase - All Projects
 </h3>
- <p align="center"> applications developed during Rocketseat's Launchbase bootcamp </P>
+ <p align="center"> applications developed during Rocketseat's Launchbase bootcamp.</P>

  <h2> <img src= "https://img.icons8.com/plasticine/2x/rocket.png" width="50px" height="50px" align="center"/> What is Launchbase? </h2>
  <p>LaunchBase is an online bootcamp training that lasts 8 weeks.
 Each week the contents are released according to a schedule, and each module has some challenges for students.</p>